Branjash/song-service/README.md

 ## Implements REST API CRUD service for Song record (metadata) management.
 Provides managing capabilities for maintaining some metadata about songs (artist, album, etc).
 It uses `postgresql` database for storing data.

+### Prerequisites:

+- Docker engine installed on local machine
+- `docker-compose` from resource-service be triggered first for additional services required
+- OPTIONAL: `maven` installed on local machine, use embbeded wrapper instead

 ### Startup

   1. Since it is a maven project, first build it using your local installed maven or using maven wrapper inside the project